YottaDB/YDBDoc/ProgGuide/commands.rst

 Enables or disables handling of undefined variables as errors.
 With UNDEF, YottaDB handles all references to undefined local or global variables as errors.
 With NOUNDEF, YottaDB handles all references to undefined local or global variables as if the variable had a value of the empty string.
 In other words, YottaDB treats all variables appearing in expressions as if they were the argument of an implicit $GET().
 UNDEF is the default.

-The environment variable $gtm_noundef specifies the initial value value of [NO]UNDEF at process startup.
+The environment variable $ydb_noundef specifies the initial value value of [NO]UNDEF at process startup.
 If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substring of "TRUE" or "YES", then YottaDB treats undefined variables as having an implicit value of an empty string.

 .. note::
    NOUNDEF does not apply to an undefined FOR control variable.
 This prevents an increment (or decrement) of an undefined FOR control variable from getting into an unintended infinite loop.
 For example, FOR A=1:1:10 KILL A gives an UNDEF error on the increment from 1 to 2 even with VIEW "NOUNDEF".